—- Eyewitness account —-

 Betrayal begets betrayal.

 We certainly made for easy targets.
-Grazing bullets could have buried inside those sandbags since we were at a hopping distance from the closest riverbank.
+Grazing bullets could have buried inside those sandbags a hop from shores.
 Children were too scared to cry.
-Aimlessness wrenched us throat dry.

 Overnight, I turned gray.
+Later, not just us who felt abandoned.

 Had we made over the wall of the Embassy, we might have moved in full circles.

-The Architect of War was too hasty by announcing “Peace is at hand”.
-Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); then next day, at Press Conference, Kissinger retracted: “Sorry! we were eleven-marines short”.
-That exit closed out US decades- long campaign against what once perceived as Communist aggression and expansion.
+The Architect of War was hasty in announcing “Peace is at hand”.
+Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); before correcting at Press Conference the day after: “Sorry! we were eleven-marines short”.

 Wednesday APRIL 30, 1975, OPEN SEA